 It was also Batman’s Batcave in 1966’s Batman: The Movie.
 The area has been featured in television shows including Mighty Morphin Power Rangers, Twin Peaks, The A-Team, and multiple series of Star Trek.

-No permit is needed to hike the short walk to Bronson Cave.
-You will also get a great view of the Hollywood sign – one that is not usually that busy too.
+No permit is needed to hike to Bronson Cave and you’ll also get a great view of the Hollywood Sign – one that is not usually that busy too.